Central elements of supernatural fiction are entities like gods, and demons.

 The genre’s rich history

 The roots of supernatural fiction extend far back to ancient folklore and mythology.
 Stories about shapeshifters like werewolves existed in cultures from Indo-Asia and Ancient Rome to Native America.
-Within oral traditions, people wove tales of the mysterious to explain the world around them and teach moral and cautionary lessons.
+Within oral traditions, people wove mysterious tales to explain the world around them and teach moral and cautionary lessons.

-With increasing literacy, oral traditions transitioned into written records, and the creation of mythological fiction.
+Improved literacy turned oral stories into written mythological fiction.
 For instance, the Greeks documented their myths through epic poems and plays.
 Another iconic example is the Epic of Gilgamesh, the ancient Sumerian poem about a king’s pursuit of immortality.

 In the Middle Ages and the Renaissance, fiction continued to interweave with religious beliefs.
-Narratives featured saints, angels, and demons, and delved into themes of sin, redemption, and the afterlife.
-A standout example is the Divine Comedy, in which Dante recounts an odyssey through Hell, Purgatory, and Heaven.
+The stories included saints, angels, and demons, and explored sin, redemption, and the afterlife.
+A prime example is Dante’s Divine Comedy, in which he recounts an odyssey through Hell, Purgatory, and Heaven.

 Contemporary supernatural success